Susanna Tamaro: Personal life

-In a 2002 interview, Tamaro described herself as an environmentalist and a vegetarian, and "a Christian more than a Catholic" due to the religious beliefs of her family, including her father's interest in Taoism and her Jewish mother.
-As of 2021, she has lived with the writer Roberta Mazzoni for more than thirty years.
+In a 2002 interview, Tamaro called herself an environmentalist, a vegetarian, and "a Christian more than a Catholic" due to the religious beliefs of her family, including her father's interest in Taoism and her mother's Jewish heritage.
+As of 2024, she has lived near Orvieto with the writer Roberta Mazzoni for 35 years; she has referred to the relationship as a "spiritual friendship", stating that she is not a lesbian.